jdorsey-dev/airgead-banking-app/README.md

 # Airgead Banking Application

 ## Description
-This is a C++ application that calculates investment growth over time with and without monthly deposits.
+This is a school project C++ application that calculates investment growth over time with and without monthly deposits.
 The program uses object-oriented programming and separates functionality using header and implementation files.

 ## Project Structure
 - main.cpp handles user interaction and program flow